The Windmill Turns Both Ways

 "Please don't start blaming yourself for that now," Kakashi said, knowingly but a little exasperatedly.
 "The you in this timeline has already done that enough."

 "But… how am I still alive after that?
 From what I saw, it looked like someone dropped a huge bomb on this place.
 When did they invade?
 How many people died?" he buried his face in his hands.
-"I didn't think all of that I saw out there was my fault."
+"I didn't think all that out there was my fault."

 "Idiot!"
 Tsunade cut him off.
-"A village is more than buildings!
-It's more than land!
+"A village is more than a few buildings!
 A few years ago, we didn't fully understand how powerful Akatsuki was.
 What happened here wasn't an invasion.
 All of the destruction was done by a single shinobi.
-And you confronted him and made him back down.
+And you were the one who confronted him and made him back down.
 He had god-like powers of destruction and revival.
-He killed half the village and then turned around and sacrificed his own life to bring them all back, all because of you!"
+He killed half the village and then turned around and sacrificed his own life to bring them all back.
+All because of you!"

 Naruto stared at her, eyes wide.
 "But… wait.
 Am I really that strong?
 The villagers I met this morning were saying the same thing."